 Campus recruiting tip #3: Reach out to Career centers

-Reach out to career centers at the colleges and universities.
-Career center staff of the most colleges and universities will be glad to help you with useful tips to maximize your recruiting efforts.
+Reach out to career centers at colleges and universities.
+Career center staff of most colleges and universities will be glad to help you with useful tips to maximize your recruiting efforts.
 They can help you choose the best way to expose your company to top talent and provide a variety of opportunities to get engaged with their students on campus.
-They can also point out to already established campus events that will be the best fit for your company or help you organize your own.
+They can also point out already established campus events that will be the best fit for your company or help you organize your own.

 Here is a great example of different ways The Toppel Career Center at the University of Miami helps employers recruit students on their campus: